ekaputra07/giFTP/README.md

     Repo:
      - path : is path to your git repository/working area.
-     - head : In which commit id this program will try to track for changes.
-To get this value use "git log" command on your git repo to get tha latest commit id.
+     - latest_commit : In which commit id this program will try to track for changes.
+To get this value use "git log" command on your git repo to get the latest commit id.
      - branch : Branch to watch for changes.

     Host: